Redstone-D/starberry/QUICK_TUTORIAL.md

 # Chapter 4: HttpRequest and HttpResponse

 # Chapter 5: Deep seek into Http

+HttpRequest and HttpResponse consists of two parts, HttpMeta and HttpBody

+HttpMeta is "Lazy loading", which means that when generating the HttpMeta, it will just fetch all data as unparsed from the Buffered Reader and store it in a `HashMap: <String, String>`.

+Where when user tries to use the associated method, such as `get_content_type()`, starberry will do the following things

+(1): Check whether content_type has been cached
+(2): If it is being cached, directly return the cached data. **IT WILL NOT CHECK WHETHER THE HASHMAP HAS BEEN MODIFIED**, since the hashmap is designed to be write for only once, when it is initializing
+(3): If not, get the String data of content type from the hashmap, and convert it into HttpContentType.
+Cache it and return the data

+The same design is introduced in HttpBody also.
+The response will not be automatically being parsed.
+When you call the body getting method such as `Rc::form()` or `Rc::json()`, it first reads the buffer then store the compiled data into cache.

+Since 0.5, the Response and Request shares the same HttpBody and HttpMeta.
+However in 0.4 these attributes only applies to Request side

 # Chapter 6: Request context, Standard Middleware and Building Application